coxem14/Whats-So-Funny-Humor-Text-Classifier/README.md

 ### Multinomial vs Bernoulli Naive Bayes

 With text classification, the most common Naive Bayes algorithm used is Multinomial, though Bernoulli can also perform well, especially in the case of short texts.
-In the case of binary classification, the primary difference between the two algorithms is that Multinomial ignores non-occuring features (just doesn't count them) whereas Bernoulli penalizes the non-occurrence of a feature that is an indicator for the given class.

-Multinomial Likeihood - The probability of a word given humorous is the probability of a randomly-chosen word in a randomly-chosen humorous text being the current word

-Bernoulli Likelihood - The probability of a word given humorous is the probability of a randomly-selected humorous text containing that word

-> It seems to make sense to me that looking at the entire text for a word would be a great approach for short texts.

 To determine which Naive Bayes model performed the best, I fit each model with X_train and y_train, got the predictions, and compared accuracy, precision, recall scores, confusion matrices, and ROC plots.